datastaxdevs/workshop-streaming-game/README.md

 The client lets you customize your player name and gives you a unique player ID.

 It also needs the address to reach the API.
-Now, if you are running locally you would be simply find the API at `ws://localhost:8000`, but since we are working within Gitpod it is necessary to modify the "API Location" to reflect the Gitpod-provided domain.
+Now, if you are running locally you would find the API at `ws://localhost:8000`, but since we are working within Gitpod it is necessary to modify the "API Location" to reflect the Gitpod-provided domain.